wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 ### 3.4 Adding Openings

 ACI 318 describes how shear perimeter may be made ineffective in the presence of nearby openings.
 This is easy enough to understand geometrically, but quite hard to describe with words.
 Here's the exact wording in ACI 318: "the portion of $$b_o$$​ enclosed by straight lines projecting from the centroid of the column, concentrated load or reaction area and tangent to the boundaries of the opening shall be considered ineffective".
 Yea...
 Quite confusing until you see the graphics.
 In practice, I don't know anyone who actually does this geometry puzzle by hand.
-Did you know you can calculate section properties in AutoCAD or Blue Beam?
+Did you know you can calculate section properties in AutoCAD or BlueBeam?

 I was utterly lost on how to implement this until I reframed the problem in polar coordinates, then it became trivial.
 The location of every fiber gets converted from $$(x,y)$$ to $$(r, \theta)$$.
 Each opening has four vertices, so I can loop through them to find a "$$\theta$$ deletion range".
 Every fiber that falls within the $$\theta$$ deletion range gets removed.
 The benefit of numerical approximation and fiber discretization becomes clear here.
 The implementation of openings would have been much harder if I went with the line integral approach. [atan2()](https://en.wikipedia.org/wiki/Atan2) again makes an appearance and makes me happy.